MelissaOliveiraC/MelissaOliveiraC/README.md

 #
 ### 📂 More about me

-- 🎓 I'm a Computer Science student at UENP - Universidade Estadual do Norte do Paraná
+- 🎓 I'm a Computer Science student at UENP - Universidade Estadual do Norte do Paraná.
-- 🔖 I’m currently learning Front-End development
+- 🔖 I’m currently learning Front-End development.
 - 🎮 In my free time I enjoy playing video games, listening to music, reading and playing guitar.
+- 🏠 I'm from Brazil.

 ### 📫 How to Reach Me